Emergency Assistance Fund For Community Groups

 - Community groups that provide a benefit to residents in the District of Shelburne

 - The applicant must demonstrate the negative financial impact due to COVID-19.

 - Churches that have halls or multi-purpose space and who can clearly demonstrate a financial loss during the closure, are eligible to apply (places of worship are not eligible).

 - Legions, Fire Departments, clubs are eligible.

 - If a community facility or group has not been negatively affected by the coronavirus closures, they should not apply for emergency funding.

 - Groups may not request funding above and beyond the funds lost as a direct result of COVID-19.

-- Maximum eligible funding is $500 per community group
+- Maximum eligible funding is $1000 per community group, per application.

 - Depending on the timing of the application and the timing of the group’s financial losses, funds may be dispersed in a lump sum or multiple payments.
 Staff will work with each applicant to determine payment schedule.

-- Groups must provide their most recent financial statement.
+- Groups must provide their most recent financial statement with each application.